shaukatmakandar786/Camunda-8/Camunda_Notes.md

 3. An event subprocess behaves like a boundary event, but is inside the scope instead of attached to the scope.
 Like a boundary event, the event subprocess can be interrupting or non-interrupting (indicated in BPMN by a solid or dashed border of the start event).
 The start event of the event subprocess can be triggered when its containing scope is activated.

 4. A non-interrupting event subprocess can be triggered multiple times.
 An interrupting event subprocess can be triggered only once.

+## Differences between camunda 7 and Camunda 8:

+1. Camunda 7 based on activity engin & Camunda 8 based on zeebe engin which is self developed and zeebe scalable horizontally and linearly because of elastic search based back-end intead of dbms

+2. Camunda 7 has shared engin, embeded engin, remote engine where as Camunda 8 has only remote engine.

+3. Task processing in camunda 8 is asynchronous whereas in camunda 7 it can be synchronus.

+4. Camunda 7 uses REST API to talk to the engine whereas in camunda 8 uses GRPC protocol based getway to talk to the engine.

+5. camunda 7 engine wokrs on pushing whereas camunda 8 engine wokrs on polling.

+7. camunda 7 does not offering software as a service (SAAS), where as camunda 8 offering SAAS.